oguching/knowledge/react.md

 Another way of storing data in React is in the component's state.
 Unlike props-which are immutable from the compoents perspective - the state is mutable.
 So if you want the data in your app to change - for example based on user interractions - it must be stored in a component's state somewhere in the app.

+State is reserved only for interactivity.
+That is, data that changes over time.

 State must be initialized.
 We use `getInitialState()` for this.
 To initialize we simply pass a `getInitialState()` to the component, and return whatever state you want your component to be initialized with.
 To modify state, simply call `this.setState()`